-The mechanisms observed may be generic, that is independent of the size of the subassemblies with the highest specific templating activity in the inoculum, - a critical issue as the initial data were obtained with prions with most of the biological and templating activity carried by small oligomers (24) -: i) large scale dilutions of the PMCA seeds to selectively eliminate certain subpopulations of assemblies did not affect the PMCA sedimentograms; ii) PMCA sedimentograms from prion strains with larger size assemblies as most active template (e.g. vCJD in human PrP mice) or with specific infectivity independent of size were also strongly enriched in small assemblies (Preliminary Fig.).

-Given these preliminary data, our preferred hypothesis is that the initial step of prion replication in PMCA reactions involves a displacement of the PrPSc⇋SuPrP equilibrium toward the formation of suPrP and preferential polymerization of small pA1 assemblies equivalent to 2 suPrP due to recurrent sonication.
-The first objective of this subtask is to comfort such hypothesis experimentally.
-The second objective is to understand the precise interactions between the small-sized (pA1) and larger sized assemblies (pA2), so as to refine the dynamic process at work during PMCA reaction, in particular distinguish between condensation vs. elongation and disassembling vs. fragmentation.

 Methodology.
+The methodology here is

-First, the size of the pA1 and pA2 PMCA products (from different strains with diverse size for the fittest assemblies) will be precisely determined by a combination of techniques including SV, size exclusion chromatography, and Asymmetric Flow Field-Flow Fractionation (AF4) coupled with multi-angle light scattering.
+First, the size of the SS1 and SS2 PMCA products (from different strains with diverse size for the fittest assemblies) will be precisely determined by a combination of techniques including SV, size exclusion chromatography, and Asymmetric Flow Field-Flow Fractionation (AF4) coupled with multi-angle light scattering.
 Second, the morphology and the conformational heterogeneity of the replication products will be examined as in task 1.2.1.
 A major advantage of the PMCA is that this technique allows endless production of infectious material amenable to a high degree of purity.
-Third, we will address the effects of unfolding and refolding approaches coupled to size distribution analyses to make the link with SuPrP.
-Fourth, based on our expertise in analyzing by static light scattering the evolution of prion polymerization with purified material (ref and subtask xxx), we will put hard work on developing a real-time PMCA technology coupled with fractionation and/or detection of the formed assemblies, so as to trap the intermediate assemblies at work in PMCA.
+Third, we will address the effects of unfolding and refolding approaches coupled to size distribution analyses to make the link with SuPrP for each subassemblies.
+Fourth, based on our expertise in analyzing by static light scattering the evolution of prion polymerization with purified material (ref and subtask 1.3.2), we will put hard work on developing a real-time PMCA technology coupled with fractionation and/or detection of the formed assemblies, so as to trap the intermediate assemblies at work in PMCA.
 Developing this aspect is of key importance to quantitate the respective effects of sonication vs. incubation on PrPSc assembling.
 Five, kinetic refinement with adjustments of duration of incubation vs. sonication and use of RT-PMCA (as above) will be performed to better follow the evolution of PrPSc quaternary structure and the amount of PrPSc as a function of time within the 48h and after the PMCA reaction.
 This will define the respective contribution of sonication vs. incubation to the size of the assemblies generated.
-In parallel, the time-evolution of the specific biological/templating activity of the assemblies, in combination with their biochemical evolution (resistance to sonication, PK-resistance, etc.) will be addressed to decipher which types of arrangements and what type of evolution are at work (disassembling / fragmentation).
+In parallel, the time-evolution of the specific biological/templating activity of the assemblies, in combination with their biochemical evolution (resistance to sonication, PK-resistance, etc.) will be addressed to decipher which types of arrangements and what type of evolution are at work.
+Finally, we will leave the pA2 assemblies maturate/incubate even longer to examine whether this modifies the types and structures of PrPSc assemblies in a network that would tend to that observed in vivo.

-How can we further analyse/understand the type of rearrangements at work in this subtask and on long-term maturation (even if not mentioned here)?
-RT-QuIC with the library of recPrP???

 Outcome.
+The major outcome of this subtask will consist to explore the kinetic aspect of the hole process : templating, structural diversification and evolution of the network of exchange as reported in figXX.
+The development of specific biophysical instrument combining millifluidic system as reported in subtask 1.3.2 will lead to trap and identify the vector of exchange leading the evolution of the PrPSc subassemblies within the network of exchange.

+Synergetic outcome: The time dependency of size distribution variation as function of seeds will strongly help to improve the mathematical models.
+Furthermore, as shown in FigXX the kinetic readout could be used in a data assimilation pipeline in order to have a quantitative physico-chemical analysis of the process

-Task 2.2: Contribution of suPrP to prion amplification and spreading
+Task 2.2: Mechanism of suPrP formation and its contribution to prion amplification and spreading